Skip to main content

 4. We’re high tech…and high touch

 One of the world’s most advanced computed tomography (CT) scanners is installed inside Stead Family Children’s Hospital.
 The SOMATOM Drive scanner, manufactured by Siemens, is the first of its kind to be installed in the United States.
-Only three other scanners of this type are in use worldwide.

 More than 200 pediatric doctors, surgeons, and dentists, and more than 700 specially trained pediatric nurses, and many other team members care for our patients and families every day.